 HE history of the world is the history of change.
 Nothing stands still, nothing is eternally established.
 Change is the age-long law of the universe.
-There is an evolution of the species of man and there is a like evolution of the
+There is an evolution of the species of man and there is a like evolution of the morals and institutions of man.

 The world to-.day approaches its greatest and noblest change.
 The dream of Democracy is about to fulfil itself.
-A real brotherhood of man approaches with the sweep and onrush of the inevitable tide of Socialism
+A real brotherhood of man approaches with the sweep and onrush of the inevitable tide of